wp-plugins/clean-login/readme.txt

 == Changelog ==

 = 1.1.0 =
 *   Enabling to permit users to reset their password using their email.
-Feature supported by KTS915 (Tim Kaye)
+Feature supported by KTS915
 *   The username can be switched off from the preview form.
-Feature supported by KTS915 (Tim Kaye)
+Feature supported by KTS915
 *   Spanish language updated.

 = 1.0.6 =